 The game's creative director is Brendan Greene, whose battle-royale gameplay design has featured previously in the ARMA series and H1Z1.
-And though the game is still an "Early Access" title on Steam, it has quickly become one of the most popular PC games on the internet.
+And PUBG has quickly become one of the most popular PC games on the internet.

-Because PUBG is still an Early Access title, the game's performance and graphical fidelity is subject to change.
-We expect that performance will continue to improve as the game undergoes development, meaning that the game may perform better than suggested in this guide as time goes on.
+Because PUBG is still in active development, the game's performance and graphical fidelity is subject to change.
+We hope that performance will continue to improve as the game undergoes development, which would mean that the game may perform better than suggested in this guide as time goes on.

 PlayerUnknown’s Battlegrounds Hardware Requirements and Performance

 Before we explore how each PC component influence your performance with PlayerUnknown’s Battlegrounds, let’s take a look at the game’s minimum system requirements, according to Bluehole:

 Minimum System Requirements:

 - Processor: Intel Core i3-4340 or AMD FX-6300

 - Graphics Card (NVIDIA): NVIDIA GTX 660 2GB

 - Graphics Card (AMD): AMD HD 7850 2GB

 The game's official minimum specifications are low.
 They are roughly on-par with our “Modest” tier ($400) on the Logical Increment parts list.
 A build with those specifications would deliver below 30 FPS in the game right now.